rht-labs/rht-labs.github.io/_docs/index.md

 (relevant stuff, but not core to our model)

--   [Email conventions](email-conventions.html) - how we get transparency without information overflow
+-   [Email conventions](product-mindset.html) - how we use the product mentality to grow our business

 Meta
 ----